ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ## How it works?

+- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn ssvETH without running your own validator ! 🤑

 ### User Actions

 - User stakes their eth to a staking contract for which he is minted a liquid staked derivative token, ssvETH.